pmem/ndctl/ndctl-monitor.md

 a logfile.

-The objects to monitor and smart events to notify can be selected by setting options and/or the default configuration file (/etc/ndctl/monitor.conf).
-Both of the values in configuration file and in options will work.
-If there is a conflict, the values in options will override the values in configuration file.
-The changed values in configuration file will work after the monitor is restarted.
+The objects to monitor and smart events to notify can be selected by setting options and/or the configuration file at /etc/ndctl/monitor.conf

+Both, the values in configuration file and in options will work.
+If there is a conflict, the values in options will override the values in the configuration file.
+Any updated values in the configuration file will take effect only after the monitor process is restarted.

 EXAMPLES
 ========